maksokami/iot-ipv6-testbed-example/router-configuration.md

 > Do not use 2001:db8:: addresses for actual deployments.
 They are reserved for documentation.

-> 64:ff9b:: is reserved for address translation.
-It best to keep it unaltered.
+> 64:ff9b:: is reserved for address translation - keep it.

 ## NAT64 options:
 - Tayga